Callisto95/Configs/Notes/Fancontrol.md

 ### CPU

+> [!IMPORTANT]
-I have a Ryzen CPU, which means I should be using whatever `k10temp` shows.
-Everything else, while maybe more precise, is not what the system uses for speed / boost calculations.
+> I have a Ryzen CPU, which means I should be using whatever `k10temp` shows.
+> Everything else, while maybe more precise, is not what the system uses for speed / boost calculations.

 With that in mind there are these options: